 GFS 500mb & dewpoint forecast for Friday evening

 Without strong upper level winds, storms will have trouble with precipitation falling back through or close to their updrafts, with does not favor overall storm organization.
 In other words, high-precipitation (HP) supercells that, if they manage to produce tornadoes, will not lend themselves to photogenic intercepts.
 This is all a rather big disappointment considering the outbreak scenarios depicted by the ECMWF model, which up until the past day or so had been showing a massive western trough and a huge eastern ridge.
-Now the European model has started to take on a blend of its old western trough forecast and the GFS' original eastern trough forecast, keeping both in the picture to form a classic Omega Block over the US (not good for storm observing).
+Now the European model has started to take on a blend of its old western trough forecast and the GFS' original eastern trough forecast, keeping both in the picture to form a classic Omega Block over the US (not good for storm photography).

 And that's just one of the major concerns with this system.
 In addition to the separation of the surface moisture from upper level support, an ironclad convection-inhibiting capping inversion on Wednesday and Thursday may keep storms from firing at all.
 And beyond Friday, the upper trough may actually start retrograding back west over the Pacific coast, leaving the Plains in a 'death ridge' of high pressure.
 According to tonight's GFS, Friday looks to be the only good chance of anything expedition-worthy.
 Without that upper trough bringing strong flow aloft over the moisture, supercells and tornadoes will be tough to come by.
-Without the tour arrangement (which covers the majority of my costs), this is not looking like a system I'd choose to observe storms under normal circumstances.
+Without the tour arrangement (which covers the majority of my costs), this is not looking like a system I'd choose to photograph storms under normal circumstances.